 Hooray – it looks like we can fly from SEA to LIH in a sweet 6 hour flight that leaves at 1:30 PM.
 Do any flights leave CLE and arrive in SEA before 12:30?
-God I hope so… Similarly- The flight back home is available with points too!
+God I hope so… [Update: There were none] Similarly- The flight back home is available with points too!

 United has a much better Points Value but the schedules still don’t line up.
 But Wait!
 Here’s where the actual Travel Hacking comes in.
-Thanks to websites like this one you know that DELTA is a partner with Korean Air and Air France… and United is a partner of Air Canada and Singapore Airlines among others.
+Thanks to websites like this one you know that Delta is a partner with Korean Air & Air France… and United is a partner of Air Canada and Singapore Airlines among others.

 TravelHack #2 – Most airlines allow a ‘Free Stop-over’ on Round Trip Flights to Hawaii!

 So if you’re traveling with a 2 year old who has never been on a plane before… Maybe a 7 hour layover after a 5+ hour flight isn’t the best idea.
 Instead, maybe you use your ‘Free Stopover’ on the way to your Dream Vacation… That can be one or even 29 days – up to you!
 We chose a 2 day buffer to give us time to acclimate to the time zone change and to get some pre-LIH Flight rest.

 So our CLE – SFO – LIH Flight ended up looking like this:

 Here’s the Itinerary and total fees when all was said and done and we finally found an Itinerary we liked: